ezsystems/ezpostgresqlcluster/INSTALL.md

 php bin/php/ezpgenerateautoloads.php -e
 ```

+## Configure your PostgreSQL database ##

+Either create a dedicated database, or use the existing eZ Publish DB.
+Import the SQL script that can be found in `sql/posgresql/cluster_dfs_schema.sql`.

 ## Enable and configure postgresql for DFS in file.ini ##

 Edit your `file.ini` override, usually  the global one, `settings/override/file.ini.append.php`.
 Either edit or add the following in this file: